 \subsection{Observation models}

-In reinforcement learning, one assumes sample access to the stochastic transition kernel and cost function.
-As mentioned in Section~\ref{sec:intro}, this study differentiates between two fundamental observation models in RL: the generative model (``i.i.d.'' model), and the Markovian noise model (also known as the ``single trajectory" model).
+It is typically assumed in RL that there is sample access to the stochastic transition kernel and cost function.
+As mentioned in Section~\ref{sec:intro}, this study differentiates between two fundamental observation models in RL: the generative model (also known as the ``i.i.d." model) and the Markovian noise model (also known as the ``single trajectory" model).

-For the generative model, we have an oracle that, upon query for the state-action pair $(s,a)$, returns the next state $s'$ and the instantaneous cost $c(s,a)$.
-If the cost function is noiseless, the setting implicitly indicates the complete knowledge of the cost function.
+For the generative model, we utilize an oracle that, when queried with a state-action pair $(s,a)$, provides the subsequent state $s'$ and the immediate cost $c(s,a)$.
+If the cost function is noiseless, this scenario implicitly implies a complete understanding of the cost function.

-In the Markovian noise model, we assume that all observed samples come from a single trajectory of a Markov chain induced by the policy $\pi$ that we want to evaluate.
-Precisely, we have a sequence of state-action pairs $\{(s_0,a_0), (s_1,a_1),...\}$ generated according to the policy $\pi$ and the transition kernel $\mathsf{P}$.
-On the other hand, it is common to seek a low-dimensional approximation to the differential Q-function for applications with large state and action spaces.
-Therefore, we consider \emph{linear function approximation} in the Markovian noise model and the detailed formulation is postponed to Section~\ref{sec:policy_evaluation}.

-Since solving problem \eqref{def_problem} requires sample access of all the states in $\calS$, we make the following natural assumption for the Markovian noise model. \begin{assumption}[Ergodicity] For any feasible policy $\pi$, the Markov chian induced by policy $\pi$ is irreducible and aperiodic. \end{assumption} Clearly, this assumption is stronger than Assumption~\ref{assump_mixing} since it indicates that the stationary distribution of all the feasible policies is strictly positive.
+In the Markovian noise model, we assume that all observed samples stem from a single trajectory of a Markov chain induced by the policy $\pi$ under evaluation.
+Specifically, we are presented with a sequence of state-action pairs $\{(s_0,a_0), (s_1,a_1),...\}$ that are generated according to the policy $\pi$ and the transition kernel $\mathsf{P}$.
+Since solving problem \eqref{def_problem} requires sample access to all the states in $\calS$, we introduce the following natural assumption for the Markovian noise model.
+Clearly, this assumption is stronger than Assumption~\ref{assump_mixing} since it indicates that the stationary distribution of any feasible policy is strictly positive. \begin{assumption} For any feasible policy $\pi$, the Markov chian induced by policy $\pi$ is irreducible and aperiodic. \end{assumption}

-Given the stochastic nature of the RL setting, a fundamental problem of our interest is \emph{policy evaluation}, for estimating the long-run average reward/cost and the differential value function or differential action-value function for a specific policy under various observation models.
-By utilizing policy evaluation techniques, we are able to develop effective first-order algorithms for solving the policy optimization problem~\eqref{def_problem}.
+Given the stochastic nature of the RL setting, a key problem for us is \emph{policy evaluation}, which involves estimating the long-run average reward/cost and the differential value function or differential action-value function for a specific policy under various observation models.
+By utilizing policy evaluation techniques, we are able to develop effective first-order algorithms to address the policy optimization problem~\eqref{def_problem}.